Study MaterialsImportant QuestionsSocialism in Europe and the Russian Revolution Class 9 Important Questions History Chapter 2

 Answer:

-Because on this day. women workers of Russia led a huge strike in the factories.
+Because on this day, women workers in Russia led a massive strike in factories.

 What were the Muslim reformers within the Russian Empire called?